bartificer/shownotes-misc/CCATP/ccatp-20220528-SecurityThinking.md

 > "Something must be done, this is something, therefore we must do it!".
 >  [www.youtube.com/…](https://www.youtube.com/watch?v=vidzkYnaf6Y)

-If you just read about a cool new password manager or what ever, or if you just read a story about a fancy-pants new defensive technique, don't assume that's the answer to life, the universe, and everything — always use the right tool for the job, even if it's an old boring one 🙂
+If you just read about a cool new password manager or what ever, or if you just read a story about a fancy pants new defensive technique, don't assume that's the answer to life, the universe, and everything — always use the right tool for the job, even if it's an old boring one 🙂

 ### Don't Forget the Risk of NOT Acting!